neo4j-labs/cypher-workbench/README.md

-## Solutions Workbench (Cypher Workbench)
+## Cypher Workbench
-Solutions Workbench (also known as Cypher Workbench) is a cloud based tool that assists Neo4j developers in creating and maintaining solutions built on top of Neo4j.
-Solutions Workbench provides support throughout the entire solution development lifecycle from project inception through testing.
+Cypher Workbench (also known as Solutions Workbench) is a cloud based tool that assists Neo4j developers in creating and maintaining solutions built on top of Neo4j.
+Cypher Workbench provides support throughout the entire solution development lifecycle from project inception through testing.
 Additionally, with its reverse engineering, validation, and debugging capabilities, it can be used to introspect existing Neo4j deployments to assist with maintenance, documentation, or troubleshooting.

-Online help for Solutions Workbench can be found here: https://help.neo4j.solutions/neo4j-solutions/solutions-workbench/.
+Online help for Cypher Workbench can be found here: https://help.neo4j.solutions/neo4j-solutions/cypher-workbench/.

-Neo4j runs Solutions Workbench as a SaaS offering for select Customers and Partners, and has been used by over one hundred customers to build thousands of data models.
-Neo4j elected to move the Solutions Workbench project to Neo4j labs, and to open source the code.
+Neo4j runs Cypher Workbench as a SaaS offering for select Customers and Partners, and has been used by over one hundred customers to build thousands of data models.
+Neo4j elected to move the Cypher Workbench project to Neo4j labs, and to open source the code.

 ## Project Structure
 The project is divided into 3 main folders: